All Episodes

 Our city schools produce the dumbest kids.

-And the woke ass punks who run New York City are afraid of pizza.
+And the woke-ass punks who run New York City are afraid of pizza.

-The world used to respect New Yorkers as tough, thick skinned, and gritty.
+The world used to respect New Yorkers as tough, thick-skinned, and gritty.

-Now we have become shame.
+Now we have become f ⁇ ed by.

-You heard it at Boston Tea Party?
+You heard of the Boston Tea Party?

 Well, this is the New York Pizza Party.

-Give us pizza or give us death.
+Give us pizza, or give us death.

 Give us pizza.